 After the rain, olives need five or six sunny days to return oil levels back to normal.

-Some people tend to harvest olives just before rains, while others like to wait for a few sunny days in a row.
+Some people tend to harvest olives just before it rains, while others like to wait for a few sunny days in a row.
 I’ll discuss both ways below, so make sure to read the whole article.

-2 Solutions To The Rains
+2 Solutions To The Rain

-There are two solutions to the rains:
+There are two solutions to the rain:

 - to harvest olives before the rains start